pixelgod0/coffeezhs/plugins/iterm2/README.md

 Optionally, the plugin also applies the [Shell Integration Script for iTerm2](https://iterm2.com/documentation-shell-integration.html).
 You can enable the integration with zstyle.
-It's important to add this line before the line sourcing oh-my-zsh:
+It's important to add this line before the line sourcing coffeezhs:

 ```
 zstyle :omz:plugins:iterm2 shell-integration yes